yuno-payments/yuno-docs/docs/Webhooks/webhooks.md

 ---
 ## What is a webhook

+A webhook is a way for applications to receive real-time notifications about events as they happen, without the need for constant polling or manual requests.
+Webhooks work by sending data from one system to another through an HTTP POST request.

-Webhooks enable apps to provide real-time information whenever an event happens without needing constant requests.
-They are a passive method to receive data between two systems through an HTTP POST.
-After configuring the Yuno webhooks, you will receive event notifications every time an activity or a function is generated within the Yuno flow.
+After you configure Yuno webhooks, your system will automatically receive event notifications whenever an activity or function occurs within the Yuno platform.
+This allows you to react to important events as soon as they happen.

-## Why do we recommend you use webhooks?
+## Why use webhooks?

-Webhooks are the best way to ensure your system is up-to-date with payment progress and status.
-Since the event notifications trigger automatically, your system won't need to perform recurrent requests to Yuno.
-You will process the payment information on demand.
+Webhooks are the most efficient way to keep your system updated with the latest payment progress and status changes.
+Because event notifications are triggered automatically, your system does not need to repeatedly request updates from Yuno.
+Instead, you can process payment information on demand, improving both efficiency and reliability.

-## What do you need to know before start using webhooks?
+## What you need to know before using webhooks

-To start using Yuno’s webhooks, you need to build a public REST API to receive event notifications (POST request).
-That means the REST API you will build should not require any authentication or access restriction through a header.
-Despite using a public API, the communication system is very safe since Yuno event notifications will not be available to the public and will use a unique URL to communicate only to your REST API.
+Before you start using Yuno webhooks, you need to set up a public REST API endpoint to receive event notifications via HTTP POST requests.
+This endpoint should be accessible without authentication or header-based access restrictions.
+Although your API is public, security is maintained because Yuno sends event notifications only to your unique webhook URL, which is not exposed to the public.

-## Webhooks Delivery and Response Requirements
+## Webhook delivery and response requirements

-Yuno webhooks expects to receive an **HTTP 200 OK** status as a response to confirm the webhook was successfully received.
-The merchant system does not need to include any information in the response's body.
-Only the HTTP 200 status is required.
+Yuno expects your endpoint to respond with an **HTTP 200 OK** status to confirm successful receipt of each webhook notification.
+No response body is required—only the status code.

-If no response is received within the specified time, Yuno will retry sending the event notification up to seven times to ensure no information is lost.
-Refer to the [Receipt Confirmation Process](https://docs.y.uno/docs/configure-webhooks#receipt-confirmation-process) section for details on the notification schedule and confirmation waiting times for each retry.
+If Yuno does not receive a 200 OK response within the expected timeframe, it will automatically retry sending the notification up to seven times to ensure delivery.
+For more information about the retry schedule and confirmation process, see the [receipt confirmation process](https://docs.y.uno/docs/configure-webhooks#receipt-confirmation-process) section.